bzsasson/pre-launch-audit-skill/README.md

     stack-profiles.md              # 15-stack fingerprints, bash recon, platform ceilings
 ```

-The skill loads playbooks and references on demand -- only the files needed for selected sub-audits are read into context.
+The skill loads playbooks and references on demand, only the files needed for selected sub-audits are read into context.

 ## Security scope